Free fairy tales for children, made up and short.

 He didn’t hurt himself when he hit the ground, but even though in the beginning he thought they were little accidents, he later realized that, instead of accidents, it was a bit like if the cat were saying I’m stronger and I’m the boss here.

 Another thing he loved was looking at the fire.
 In the kitchen floor there was a base of metal stuck to the wall, just under the chimney, where his mummy cooked the food in pots and pans with the heat of the fire.
-The continuous changes in strength and colour of the flames and the embers were fascinating and huge pieces of wood were reduced to little mounds of ashes.
+The continuous changes in strength and color of the flames and the embers were fascinating and huge pieces of wood were reduced to little mounds of ashes.

 The little boy was very happy, and everybody was very good, his mummy and daddy and his six sibling.
 With so many siblings he was always playing.
-When someone asked him who he loved more, his father or the Jica, he always answered the Jica, because he thought that the Jica needen more love and was lonelier.
+When someone asked him who he loved more, his father or the Jica, he always answered the Jica, because he thought that the Jica needed more love and was lonelier.

 Every day that went by, the little boy was nearer to seeing what was on the table, until one day, finally, he managed it.
 Then he thought that his next goal would be to avoid being thrown to the floor by the cat.